walshbr/data-for-the-rest-of-us/index.md

 * Usage examples, suggestions, and questions it raises
 * Basic analysis
 * Credits
+* Licensing information

 The resulting work will probably be around 5-7 pages altogether, and you have milestones to hit along the way to get you there.